 - Alcohol is banned on rigs, and there is random alcohol and drug testing.

 - When offshore you would wear protective clothing and safety equipment such as gloves, boots and a hard hat.
 You would live in shared accommodation.

 - Onshore you spend most of your time sitting at a computer in a clean, comfortable office.

 - You may do a lot of travelling all over the world, as you have to go where the project is.
 Companies often operate at a global level.

 LMI data powered by LMI for All

-- The main entry route is the Oil and Gas Technical Apprentice Programme, run by the Offshore Petroleum Industry Training Programme (OPITO) and the Engineering Construction Industry Training Board (ECITB).
+- The main entry route is the Oil and Gas Technical Apprentice Programme (OGTAP), run by the Offshore Petroleum Industry Training Programme (OPITO) and the Engineering Construction Industry Training Board (ECITB).
 Entry requirements are a minimum of 4 subjects at National 5 including English, Maths, Physics and/or Chemistry or Engineering Science.